How to Negotiate a New Car Price (And Actually Win)

 Negotiate the out-the-door price — nothing else

 The out-the-door price is the total you will pay: vehicle price, taxes, registration, and all fees.
 This is the only number that matters.
+For a full breakdown of what's actually inside that number and what dealers hide in it, see our guide on what is out-the-door price.

 Every time the conversation drifts to payments, bring it back: "I appreciate that, but I'm focused on the total out-the-door price.
 What's your best number?"